coder/docs/setup/kubernetes/local-preview.md

 ### SSH

-With kind, SSH is not configured to run by default.
+When using kind for your local preview, SSH is not configured to run by default.

-With Docker Desktop, SSH will work as long as your machine does not have an existing SSH server running on port 22.
+When using Docker Desktop for your local preview, SSH works as long as your machine does not have an existing SSH server running on port `22`.

 ### Air-gapped clusters

 The local preview option does not work in an air-gapped deployment.

-## Option 1) Kind
+## Option 1: Kind

 To install Coder, run: